Cherry Tomato Tarte Tatin

 - Small basil or mint leaves, for garnish

-- Up to 2 days ahead, make the zucchini paste: Preheat the oven to 350°.
-In a 6-quart Dutch oven, whisk the oil and honey until combined.
+- Up to 2 days ahead, make the zucchini paste: Preheat the oven to 350°F. In a medium Dutch oven, whisk the oil and honey until combined.
 Add the zucchini and herbs, and season with salt; toss to combine.

-- Cut a parchment-paper round to fit inside the pot, and place it atop the zucchini mixture.
-Cover the pot with a tight-fitting lid and bake until the zucchini is soft and sweet, about 4 hours.
+- Cut a parchment-paper round to fit inside the Dutch oven, and place it atop the zucchini mixture.
+Cover with a tight-fitting lid and bake until the zucchini is soft and sweet, about 4 hours.

-- Remove the mixture to a strainer; drain off and discard about ⅔ cup of the liquid.
-Transfer the remaining mixture into a small food processor and process until very smooth, 2–3 minutes.
+- Drain off and discard about ⅔ cup of the zucchini-cooking liquid.
+Transfer the remaining mixture to a small food processor and process until very smooth, 2–3 minutes.
 Cover and refrigerate if not using immediately.

 - Make the caramel: Set the butter cubes and a whisk next to the stove.
-In a 9-inch stainless-steel skillet, add the sugar.
-Place over medium heat and cook, swirling the pan occasionally, until the sugar has melted and turned deep golden brown.
+To a medium oven-safe stainless-steel skillet, add the sugar.
+Place over medium heat and cook, swirling the pan occasionally, until the sugar melts and turns a deep golden brown, about 5 minutes.
 Quickly whisk in the butter until incorporated, then remove from the heat.

-- Assemble and bake the tart: Tightly pack the tomatoes in an orderly circular pattern on top of the caramel all around the skillet; season lightly with salt and set aside.
+- Assemble and bake the tart: Tightly pack the tomatoes in an orderly circular pattern atop the caramel along the bottom of the skillet; season lightly with salt and set aside.

 - Cut the puff pastry into a 9½-inch round.
-Spread about 2 tablespoons of the zucchini paste across one side of the pastry disk, leaving a ½-inch border around the edges.
-Place the disk with its paste-covered side facing down atop the tomatoes.
+Spread about 2 tablespoons of the zucchini paste across one side of the pastry round, leaving a ½-inch border around the edges.
+Place the round, zucchini-side down, atop the tomatoes.
 Tuck the edges around the tomatoes so the dough touches the sides of the pan.
 Using a paring knife, score the top of the puff pastry in a few places so steam can escape while baking.

 - Overturn a flat serving plate atop the skillet, then quickly invert the skillet to turn the tart out onto the plate.
 (If any tomatoes remain stuck to the pan, dislodge them and place back on the tart).
-Let cool slightly.
-Garnish with basil or mint leaves, slice, and serve.
+Let cool slightly, then garnish with basil or mint leaves, slice, and serve.